Come to Me (Diddy song)

-"Come to Me" is a song by American rapper and producer P. Diddy from his fourth studio album, Press Play (2006), featuring guest vocals from Pussycat Dolls lead singer Nicole Scherzinger.
-The song was written by Combs himself, Mike Winans, Scherzinger, Jacoby White, Shay Winans, Shannon "Slam" Lawrence, Roger Greene Jr., Richard Frierson and Yakubu Izuagbe with production held by Jai and Younglord.
+"Come to Me" is a song by the American rapper and producer P. Diddy from his fourth album, Press Play (2006), featuring guest vocals from Pussycat Dolls lead singer Nicole Scherzinger.
+The song was written by Combs, Mike Winans, Scherzinger, Jacoby White, Shay Winans, Shannon "Slam" Lawrence, Roger Greene Jr., Richard Frierson and Yakubu Izuagbe with production held by Jai and Younglord.

 History

-"Come to Me" features an uncredited sample of Keak da Sneak's song "Super Hyphy."
-It also briefly interpolates the chorus of Warren G's "Relax Your Mind" in the beginning.
-The phone portrayed prominently at the beginning of the video is a Nokia 8800 (which was not readily available at the time of the video's shooting).

 The reggae remix of "Come to Me" was leaked onto radio airwaves by a Syracuse, New York radio station in late September 2006.
 The remix features Elephant Man.
-Another remix of this song features Notorious B.I.G.
+Another remix of this song features the Notorious B.I.G.
 An official remix has been released featuring Nicole Scherzinger, Yung Joc, T.I. & Young Dro.

 Diddy performed "Come To Me" with Cassie on MTV Europe Music Awards 2006, as well as on the NBC pregame show for the opening game of the 2006 NFL season between the Miami Dolphins and the Pittsburgh Steelers at Heinz Field in Pittsburgh, Pennsylvania.
 He has also performed the song several times with Danity Kane.
 Plus, he performed it three times with Scherzinger.